Home » Craft Room » Knit & Crochet Patterns and Tips » Chunky Knit Blanket Pattern with Broken Rib Stitch

 Chunky Knit Blanket Pattern with Broken Rib Stitch

-We picked out the yarn she liked first and then figured out whether to knit or crochet and what stitches to use.
+I knit this for my daughter.
+She picked out the yarn she liked first and then figured out whether to knit or crochet and what stitches to use.
 She picked Bernat’s Blanket Big, a chunky, chenille-type yarn that will undoubtedly be cozy!
-(FWIW, while we could feel the yarn at our local Michael’s, they only had 2 skeins.
+(FWIW, while we could feel the yarn at our local Michael’s, they only had two skeins.
 We ordered online and were able to save 20%)

 As an added bonus, the Bernat Blanket Big is also machine washable!

 If you are knitting this blanket as a gift, make sure to attach a care tag.
-Detail the yarn fiber content and the washing instructions for the recipient.
+The tag should detail the yarn fiber content and the recipient’s washing instructions.

 Knit care tag on a knit blanket.